Tweet metadata timeline

 While Tweet messages can be up to a fixed number of characters long, the JSON description of a Tweet consists of over 100 attributes.
 Attributes such as who posted, at what time, whether it’s an original Tweet or a Retweet, and an array of first-class objects such as hashtags, mentions, and shared links.
 For the account that posted, there is a User (or Actor) object with a variety of attributes that provide the user’s Profile and other account metadata.
-Profiles include a short biographical description, a home location (freeform text), preferred language, display time zone, and an optional web site link.
+Profiles include a short biographical description, a home location (freeform text), preferred language, and an optional web site link.

 Some account metadata never change (e.g. numeric user ID and created date), some change slowly over time, while other attributes change more frequently.
 People change jobs and move.
 Companies updates their information.
 When you are collecting historical Tweets, it is important to understand how some metadata is as it was when Tweeted, and other metadata is as it is when the query is submitted.
 The metadata that is potentially updated depends on the historical API.

 Twitter.com and Twitter mobile apps support adding photos and videos to Tweets by clicking a button and browsing your photo galleries.
 Now that they are integrated as first-class actions, videos and photos shared this way are referred to as ‘native’ media.